algosup/2023-2024-project-5-flutter-team-1/documents/test_plan/testplan.md

 ### 5.4 Test deliverables

-- **Test Plan:** it documents our approach and methodology for testing, explaining how tests will be managed and done.
+- **Test Plan:** it documents our approach and methodology for testing, explaining how tests will be managed and performed.

 - **Test Cases:** It represent a set of tests created to ensure that our application works as intended.